Mr-BlackHat-lab/Custom-NeoVim-Editor/README.md

 # 🚀 Custom Neovim Config

-Welcome to your personalized Neovim setup!
+Welcome to My personalized Neovim setup!
 This configuration is designed for productivity, aesthetics, and ease of use.
 Below you'll find all the key shortcuts, plugin highlights, and a dedicated section for screenshots to showcase your beautiful editor.

 ---